-5. Reforms in EU development cooperation
+5 Reforms in EU development cooperation

 The European Commission has issued its annual report on external assistance since 2001, as mentioned above.
 The report also contains aggregated data of project evaluations of the previous year.
-They are reported by region, listing average performance by different aspects (EU Commission 2005: 126).
+They are reported by region, listing average performance along different dimensions (EU Commission 2005, 126).
 The report is public and downloadable.
-The very existence of a systematic annual report is already a considerable improvement with regard to European accountability and particularly when compared to the lack of transparency and direction at the beginning of this century - and also when comparing to practice of a number of Member States.
+The very existence of a systematic annual report is already a considerable improvement with regard to European accountability and particularly when compared to the lack of transparency and direction at the beginning of this century - and also when comparing to practice of a number of member states.

 The most recent DAC peer review (2007) was indeed positive on EU aid.
-Some changes raising concerns in the Civil Society part of the development community are clearly described as positive developments:
+Some changes that have raised concerns in the civil society part of the development community are clearly described by DAC reviewers as positive developments:

 "The Community now seeks to move its development programme and system beyond the lingering influences of history, towards a more proactive and strategic vision for development cooperation [...]
-Increasingly, the EU views development action as an instrument of foreign policy and this means that the European development institutions now work in a more complex and political environment" (DAC 2007: 12)
+Increasingly, the EU views development action as an instrument of foreign policy and this means that the European development institutions now work in a more complex and political environment" (DAC 2007, 12).

-When attempting a stock-taking of reforms in European development cooperation over the last decade, three broad areas can be identified: first, the political element was strengthened and more political guidelines for development cooperation were formulated.
+When attempting a stock-taking of reforms in European development cooperation over the last decade, three broad areas can be identified.
+First, the political element was strengthened and more political guidelines for development cooperation were formulated.
 Secondly, there was internal administrative reform of the Commission aimed at improving the procedures and minimising bureaucratic weight within the system.
-And thirdly, a better coordination of bilateral programmes of EU Member States is aspired to.
+And thirdly, EU member states have aspired to better coordinate their bilateral aid programmes.

-5.1.
-Strengthening the political aspects
+5.1 Strengthening the policy framework

-Providing more political guidance at the Brussels level can -as described above- have a positive impact on aid effectiveness.
+Providing more political guidance in Brussels can - as described above - have a positive impact on aid effectiveness.
 With regard to its goals, the Commission is bound to what has been put down in the European treaties.
-This, as stated above, has not changed in substance nor wording since Maastricht.
-However, some policies have been formulated for the Union, i.e. for both the Commission and Member States.
+This, as stated above, has not changed in substance nor in wording since Maastricht.
+However, some policies have been formulated for the Union, i.e. for both the Commission and member states.

-5.1.1.
-The European Consensus on Development
+5.1.1 The European Consensus on Development

-With formulating the Union's goals, instruments and activities more clearly, the policy on international development now serves as a reference framework and set of standards for this policy area on which the EU will have to build in the future.
-Within the given framework, the Commission has put poverty reduction at centre stage by deciding on its development policy statement (DPS) of 2000.
-By declaring it to be the overarching goal, some prioritisation has happened.
-The DPS, however, was not a legally binding document which changed neither treaty provisions nor the legal framework of regional programmes.
-Until November 2005, it was, furthermore only effective for the communitarised part of the EU's external assistance, i.e. it did not cover bilateral programmes and their coordination.
+With a clearer formulation of the Union's goals, instruments, and activities, the policy on international development now serves as a reference framework and set of standards for this policy area on which the EU will have to build in the future.
+Within the given framework, the Commission put poverty reduction at centre stage by deciding on its development policy statement (DPS) of 2000.
+By declaring poverty reduction to be the overarching goal, some prioritisation has taken place.
+The DPS, however, was not a legally binding document and it changed neither treaty provisions nor the legal framework of regional programmes.
+Until November 2005, it was furthermore only effective for the communitarised part of the EU's external assistance, i.e. it did not cover bilateral programmes and their coordination.
 And some units within the Commission did not fully 'own' the policy.
-Even if there was not open resistance to the principles and goals formulated, some services did not fully 'buy in to it' (cf. ECDPM/ODI/ICEI 2005).
+Even if there was not open resistance to the principles and goals formulated, some services did not fully 'buy in to it' (cf. ECDPM / ODI / ICEI 2005).